clevmania/Tellerium/README.md

 - Dashboard: Gives analytics on captured farms and farmers

-- Add Farm: Capture a farm
+- Update: Capture a farm, Update personal farmer record

 ## Disclaimer

-If an application gets larger, there would be lots of boilerplate code which can be error-prone.

-The app uses a manual dependency injection, on a norm dagger would be used.
-Also sensitive key should not be in source control but i've added a key for the purposes of this assessment.
+Sensitive key should not be in source control but i've added a key for the purposes of this assessment.